There are six critical signs that you could be gaslighting your children that you should pay attention to…

 You might think it’s innocent to tell a small lie to your children to make them believe something silly or make them fall for a trick.
 However, this can cause a child to question their reality very quickly.
-When the world is telling your child one thing and you tell them another it is easy for them to get confused.
+When the world tells your child one thing and you tell them another, it is easy for them to get confused.
 Your child needs to know that they can believe what you say.
 When your child starts to see these inconsistencies, make sure you acknowledge them.
 Psychology Today says that people who gaslight in relationships tell blatant lies, just as someone might to their children.

 #2 You never acknowledge your mistakes.